__________________________________________________________________

 (Col. 2:9).
 So with

 humanity.
-In humans the spirit of life and soul are joined together in the
+In humans the soul and spirit of life are joined together in the body.

 1 Thessalonians 5:23,